AJWest22/MS2-submission/README.md

 DraggedArmy variable is used to contain all the sqauds/armies and their divs. lastChild.id is used to get the last id of that army's div.
 Slice is used to rmeove the last part of the army id so you end up with just the name of the army.
 This means that instead of logging 'templars-1' or 'templars -5', it should log 'templars'.

 childNodes is used to go into the dragged army and look at all of its nodes, and however many nodes it has assign them to the draggedArmy.length.
-To get the future square where the last element in the dragged army is going to be in, dataset.id is used, to get the id of that square.To get just the id, the lastArmyIndex variable is used to equal the armyNamewithLastId variable, and substr(-1) to take off whatever the last item in the string is.
-ParseInt is used to get the number for the lastArmyIndex.
+To get the future square where the last element in the dragged army is going to be in, dataset.id is used, to get the id of that square.
+To get just the id, the lastArmyIndex variable is used to equal the armyNamewithLastId variable, and substr(-1) to take off whatever the last item in the string is.
+This is the lastArmyIndex, and is going to be a string, because its going to be added to the index of the grid (0-99) it needs to be a number rather than a string, so ParseInt is used to get the number for lastArmyIndex.

-The variable armyNameWithLastId
+So now lastArmyIndex has been defined (ie if its knights its going to be 3, or templars is going to be 4) it needs to be added to the dataset id in the grid, so you know exactly where and what location the last element of the army is going to be in.
+In order to add it to the dataset id of the grid, armyLastId is used to add lastArmyIndex to the dataset.id, parseInt is used again to ensure it is a number and not a string.

+To know you have selected an army/squad, you have the selectedArmyIndex which is the army/squad you pick.
+In order to get the selectedArmyIndex the selectedArmyNameWithIndex.substr(-1) is used to get the last item of the string and throw it back to the user again.
+ParseInt is used again to make it a number.

+To get the length of the army, so for example using supplies, at index no.1, its then needed to know that the end of the army is only one square ahead, not two.
+This is needed to know if the army is at the left or the right hand side of the grid.
+To achieve this armyLastId  - selectedArmyIndex is used to get the last id and the selectedArmyIndex.
+So that wherever the last id is, is where the army is landing.

+If the army is horizontal in shape, a for loop is used to loop over the entire army so however nodes it has to render it in the assassinsGrid.
+The class of the army is added in the armyClass variable, and assassinsSquares is accessed and dataset id is passed through, then the classList is added and the armyClass so no mater which army is chosen, the army length and the army name class is set, and can be used to drag and drop the army into the grid. -selectedArmyIndex is used to if a user picks an army up towards the middle or far end of the army, it will still render and be drag and droppable.

+If the army is vertical, another for loop is used but so that it doesn't go by 1, each time, otherwise it would end up going 1,2,3, instead width is needed each time.
+As width is set to 10, 10 is added again and again and again, so its rendering square 9, square 19, onwards up to 99.

 The remove child function at the bottom ensures the army that has been dragged is removed fromthe grid display area and has been placed on the board.

+To stop the army from running to far to the left or right, and appearing on the opposite side, so for example the knights is placed to close to the edge, 1 square shows on the left, and 3 appear on the right side, some squares aren't available to place your armies in.
+So selectedArmyIndex is not allowed to be in the squares at the edge, otherwise it will spill over, and render play unplayable.
+The variables const notAllowedHorizontal and Let newNotAllowedHorizontal = notAllowedHorizontal.splice(0, 10 * lastarmyIndex)  and notAllowedvetical and nowNotAllowedVertical dictate what squares an army can't be placed in.